centaurus-project/centaurus/README.md

 (quanta, constellation settings, payment provider cursors, account states, orderbooks) are stored in the batch and queued for saving.
 After all quanta in the batch are finalized (majority of signatures are received), the batch is saved to DB.
-When the auditor can't reach consensus with the constellation, it stop all operations, rollbacks to the last quantum confirmed by the majority, and starts processing only withdrawal requests.
+When the auditor can't reach consensus with the constellation, it stop all operations, and saves pending batches.
 In case if alpha is down, auditors may choose to deploy a new alpha server and proceed from the last known quantum or initiate an emergency refund, returning all funds back to the client accounts.

 It only takes a fraction of second for a client to receive **quantum** processing result.
 Typically the client will receive the **finality** result.
 The **finality** (100% confidence) means that the quantum